MattKuebrich/teensy-audio-objects/ladderlite/README.md

 The functions are the same as the [library version of the ladder filter](https://www.pjrc.com/teensy/gui/?info=AudioFilterLadder), aside from how you set the ``interpolationMethod()``.
 For that use ``LADDERLITE_FILTER_INTERPOLATION_FIR_POLY`` or ``LADDERLITE_FILTER_INTERPOLATION_LINEAR``.
 If CPU usage is critical, use the linear option.

-Note: The included sketch is written for the ItsyBitsy M4 Express, but could be easily updated to work for Teensy.
+Note: The included sketch is written for the Adafruit ItsyBitsy M4 Express, but could be easily updated to work for Teensy.